 Table Of Contents

-Well, this post is going to be very useful for you.
+Well, this post is going to be very useful for people who are looking to Outsourcing Photo Editing.
 If you are an enthusiast about Layer Mask in Photoshop, you ought to read this post.
 Within a short time, I am going to explain to you how to copy a Mask in Photoshop.

-Without making any further delay, let’s make a jump into the procedures.
+Without making any further delay, let’s jump into the procedures.

 To copy a Mask in Photoshop, you have to create a mask in Photoshop.
 Now, let me show you the copying procedures.